-- 11.1 Adhere to the provisions of the Environmental Protection (Hazardous Waste Management) Regulations, 2000. - There shall be no release of any pollutants (i.e., fuel, waste oil, etc) to ground water or soil from permitted installation.
-Accidental release of pollutants to soil and ground water should be recorded and be reported within twenty-four (24) hours to the Agency for further investigation. - 11.3 In the event that fuel is stored onsite, ensure that the fuel containment bund has a 110 % percent containment capacity of the largest storage tank/container, which must have an impervious surface for the handling of all oils, lubricants and fuels. - 11.4 Take the necessary precautionary measures such as the use of leak proof and tightly closed lid containers during the transport of fuel from the site.
-Appropriate measures should also be taken and during the handling and use of all Hazardous Waste on site.
+- 11.1 Adhere to the provisions of the Environmental Protection (Hazardous Waste Management) Regulations, 2000. - 11.2 There shall be no release of any pollutants (i.e., fuel, waste oil, etc) to ground water or soil from permitted installation.
+Accidental release of pollutants to soil and ground water should be recorded and be reported within twenty-four (24) hours to the Agency for further investigation. - 11.3 In the event that fuel is stored onsite, ensure that the fuel containment bund has a 110% percent containment capacity of the largest storage tank/container, which must have an impervious surface for the handling of all oils, lubricants and fuels. - 11.4 Take the necessary precautionary measures such as the use of leak-proof and tightly closed lid containers during the transport of fuel from the site.